ssudhanshu/DemoQA/README.md

   - npm install
   - npm run prerequisite
   - npm run runtests
 4. You should see Chrome browser opening and running tests.
-Enjoy!
+5. Once tests are complete, you can find the html result of execution report at this location: /src/e2e/reports/results.html

+Thanks!